 - Added sugars – include any sugars or sweeteners added to foods or beverages during processing or preparation.
 These may include natural sugars such as white sugar, brown sugar or honey4.

 It seems as though many of us have no idea of how the ‘white stuff’ actually affects our bodies.
 As it is in most processed foods, in various or hidden forms, we may not be consciously aware that we are actually eating or drinking a lot of sugar.
+Sugar can be a reason of different health problems including dental problems.
+To find immediate and reliable pain relief, contact emergency dental care in Garland, TX.

 While we may strive to avoid chocolate and cakes, hidden sugars found in tomato sauce, fat free dressings and breads may be unknowingly affecting our bodies.